 After his case had been dismissed, our client sought appellate representation by Peter Klose.
 On appeal from the Supreme Court, Queens County, Peter Klose won reversal of the judgment, permitting our client to proceed with his claims against a cooperative board and its managing agent relative to the sale of several sponsored units, and the defendants' failure to properly apply Senior Citizens Rent Increase Exemption (SCRIE) credits.Cherry v.
 Tucker

-Based on the tireless motion and brief writing by Peter Klose, the appeals court affirmed the Kings County Supreme Court decision dismissing a motor vehicle complaint against our client, a security company, alleging negligence, negligent hiring, negligent retention, and negligent supervision of a security guard.
+Based on the tireless motion and brief writing by Peter Klose, a dedicated appellate attorney in the White Plains area, the appeals court affirmed the Kings County Supreme Court decision dismissing a motor vehicle complaint against our client, a security company, alleging negligence, negligent hiring, negligent retention, and negligent supervision of a security guard.
 The company was dismissed from the case as a matter of law.In re Reissman

 Our appeals specialist, Peter Klose, argued an appeal from the Surrogate's Court, Rockland County, concerning a property line dispute, where our client sought to force an estate to convey real property in a complex title dispute.Bush v.
 City of New York